Are you someone who uses things once then throws them in the garbage?

-Are you the type of person that uses things once then throws them in the garbage?
-Or do you use stuff over and over again until it is completely worn out and no longer good?
-It always surprises me the number of people that struggle with money yet don’t make minor changes in their lifestyles to save more money.
-One of the easiest ways to change your financial situation around is simply by reusing items.
+I’m always surprised by the number of people that struggle with money yet don’t make any changes in their life to handle their money better.
+One of the easiest ways to save money – it seems insignificant, but it’s very effective – is simply reusing items.
 Here you will find 12 common items to reuse to save money.

 12 ITEMS TO REUSE TO SAVE MONEY